First Time User? Sign Up Now

 Note: A separate PDQ summary on Thyroid Cancer Treatment (Adult) is also available.

 Based on solid evidence, screening for thyroid cancer does not result in a decrease in thyroid cancer mortality.

 Magnitude of Effect: No evidence of benefit.

 Based on solid evidence, screening for thyroid cancer results in overdiagnosis and overtreatment.
 Treatment for thyroid cancer usually results in long-term and clinically relevant sequelae.
 Other known harms associated with thyroid cancer screening are psychologic consequences of both false-positive tests and unnecessary diagnoses.

 Magnitude of Effect: Moderate.

 Incidence and Mortality

-Thyroid cancer represents less than 5% of all cancer diagnoses in the United States and less than 1% of all cancer deaths.
+Thyroid cancer represents less than 3% of all cancer diagnoses in the United States and less than 0.5% of all cancer deaths.
 Thyroid cancer is most frequently diagnosed in people aged 45 to 54 years, although it is the most frequently diagnosed cancer in women aged 20 to 34 years.
-In 2014, more than 750,000 people in the United States had been diagnosed with thyroid cancer at some point in their lives.
+In 2017, there were an estimated 859,838 individuals living with thyroid cancer in the United States.

 Evidence of No Benefit Associated With Screening